Did you know that 46% of people can’t sit through a presentation without losing focus?

 I only saw this presentation idea used a few times throughout my research, but I believe it should be used a lot more.
 A table of contents will help the audience know what to expect and keep their focus throughout.
 Especially if you are creating a presentation that is a bit longer than normal.

 124. Do Not Post Just Screenshots, Do More

 Screenshots of a program or app are very common in any blog post, but I think you can do a little better when it comes to presentations.

 So instead of just posting a boring screenshot, add a little more to the slide by using illustrations and product shots.
 If you are not sure what I am talking about, just check out how great the screenshots look at slide numbers 7 and 8 in this presentation.

 Here’s another slide deck that uses different colors and blocks to highlight keywords.
 If you are going to use text-heavy slides, then make sure the key points are easy to pick out.
 Take this slide deck: starting in slide number 4, they highlight exactly what they want you to take away from the text on each slide!

 Enough Presentation Ideas For You?

+You made it!
+I applaud you for making it through all those presentations.
 Hopefully, now you have a few nifty presentation ideas ready for when you need them.